 - 0.3024x2 + 0.1172x + 12.871 (17)

-The regression line represents a good fit of the points as the index of variance of the line proves with a value R2 = 0.9974, very close to one.
+The regression line represented a good fit of the points as the index of variance of the line demonstrated, with a value of R2 = 0.9974, i.e. very close to one.

 RESULTS

-The application of the TNA method, illustrated here for a single cross vault of the roof, has been extended to the static and structural verification of all masonry vaults existing in the S. Maria della Libera Church in Aquino.
+The application of the TNA method, illustrated here for a single cross vault of the roof, was extended to the static and structural verification of all masonry vaults existing in the S. Maria della Libera Church in Aquino.